sgmurphy/wordpress-plugins/bnfw/README.txt

 == Changelog ==

+= 1.9.7 - 16th September 2024 =
+* Resolved: Due to user feedback, I've downgraded the PHP requirements for the plugin to PHP 7.4.

 = 1.9.6 - 1st July 2024 =
 * Added: You can now use `[user_ip_address]` and `[email_user_ip_address]` in notifications that can use the User shortcodes.
 * Fixed: An issue with the [Global Override add-on](https://betternotificationsforwp.com/downloads/per-post-override/) where notifications couldn't be overridden when using the Classic Editor.